Parallelizable adiabatic gate teleportation: Introduction

 \section{Introduction}

 The quantum circuit model is a standard model of quantum computation describing the relationship between input and output by a sequence of elementary gates.
-This model is widely used since it is shown to be universal, and it has a good correspondence to the logic circuit of classical computation.
-However at the same time, there is a restriction that elementary gates have to be performed from left to right without creating any loops in the quantum circuit in the quantum circuit.
-Thus only operations with definite causal order can be performed, whereas such a restriction may not be necessary in quantum mechanics as pointed out in \cite{RefWorks:19}.
+This model is widely used since it is universal, namely, any unitary operation can be represented by a sequence of the elementary gates, and quantum circuits have a good correspondence to logic circuits used in classical computation.
+However, there is a restriction that elementary gates have to be performed in sequence determined by a partial order, without creating any loops in the circuit.
+Since the partial order determines the causal structure of a gate sequence, only operations with definite temporal order can be performed, whereas such a restriction may not be necessary in quantum mechanics as pointed out in the work of Chiribella {\it et al.}~\cite{RefWorks:19}.

-The role of causal order in quantum mechanics has been widely studied, since the existence of time-loops is allowed by the theory of general relativity.
-Historically, this question was motivated by Deutsch in \ctr{2}, where he considered quantum computation with closed timelike curves (CTCs).
-Bennet, Schumacher, and Svetlichny considered a different model of CTCs \cite{P-CTC:BS, RefWorks:75}, referred to as BSS CTCs \ctr{31}.
-Others also refer the same model as P-CTCs (closed timelike curves via quantum postselection) \cite{RefWorks:33, RefWorks:34,RefWorks:35,RefWorks:37}, where a classical time-paradox can be resolved by considering quantum computation with CTCs.
-The computational power of CTCs was studied in \ctr{68}, where a quantum circuit with Deutsch-type CTCs is shown to be able to solve a computational problem belonging to the PSPACE class in polynomial time.
-Quantum computation augmented with postselection is shown to have a power to to solve problems in the PP class in polynomial time \ctr{21}.

-Even besides CTCs, we can consider a situation with strange causality.
-For example, quantum communication without causal structure is formulated in \ctr{1}.
-In \ctr{19}, an operation beyond causally ordered quantum computation called quantum switch has been investigated.
-Quantum switch is a super-map of which input is two different single-qubit unitary gates $F$ and $G$ and output is a two-qubit controlled-unitary that coherently performs two differently ordered unitary operations $FG$ and $GF$ depending on the state of a control-qubit.
-It was proven that quantum switch cannot be implemented within the quantum circuit model with a fixed causal order, if each of $F$ and $G$ is allowed to be used only once.
+In \ctr{19}, an operation beyond temporally ordered quantum computation called quantum switch was investigated.
+Quantum switch is a super-map which takes two different single-qubit unitary gates $F$ and $G$ as the input, and outputs a two-qubit controlled-unitary that coherently performs two differently ordered sequential unitary operations $FG$ and $GF$ depending on the state of a control-qubit.
+It was proven that the quantum switch cannot be implemented within the quantum circuit model with a fixed temporal order, if each of $F$ and $G$ is allowed to be used only once.